-MacMurray was named a College of Distinction for 2018-19, the fifth year in a row.
+MacMurray was named a College of Distinction for 2019-20, the sixth year in a row.
 The designation, by the College of Distinction, seeks to identify colleges and universities in the country that provide the best atmosphere for students to learn, grow and succeed.

 MacMurray's distinctive education provides: